 A young woman once told me that she counted the calories in every single mouthful of food she ate.
 Food became a necessary evil, instead of the nourishing but pleasurable experience it can be.
 My heart broke for her, she neither saw her own beauty and resented, felt actually guilty for, having to eat.

 I don’t have an insightful solution that gets to the core of the matter and is sure to bring about happy women.
-But, there is an online conference currently taking place called The Eating Psychology Online Conference.
 Our relationship with food is a fascinating and complex topic, all mixed up with body image, ideas of healthy eating, and emotional comfort, among others.

 Sometimes when posting recipes I feel like it has to be something original and creative, ground breaking recipes that no one else has ever done (like it’s even possible on the web).
 This salad doesn’t feel so exotic, but is so tasty I wanted to share with you all.